 Skip advert

 Advertisement - Article continues below

-UX 300e models are fitted with paddles behind the wheel for adjusting how much regenerative braking (which helps recharge a UX’s battery) is applied when a driver lifts off the throttle.
-Unfortunately, even the highest setting is not enough to bring the UX to a complete stop without assistance from traditional brakes.
+UX 300e models are fitted with paddles behind the wheel to adjust the strength of the regenerative braking system (which helps generate a little electricity for the UX’s battery) when the driver lifts off the throttle.
+Unfortunately, even the highest setting is not enough to bring the UX to a complete stop without assistance from its traditional mechanical brakes.

+Skip advert